 What Causes Skin Itching in Dogs?

-There are many reasons why you might find your dog with itchy skin and why is my dog so itchy but has no fleas, thanks to issues like dog dry skin.
+There are many reasons why you might find your dog with itchy skin, why is my dogs chin itchy and why is my dog so itchy but has no fleas, my dog is really itchy no fleas, thanks to issues like dog dry skin.
 My dog is constantly scratching and biting himself and losing hair.
 While the eight below are amongst the most common, you should discuss excessive scratching, licking, or chewing with a vet.
 Especially if you see that your dog scratches its mouth.

 Dry Dog With Itchy Skin